timescale/docs/self-hosted/install/installation-linux.md

 ---
-title: Install TimescaleDB on Debian and Ubuntu
+title: Install Timescale on Linux
-excerpt: Install self-hosted TimescaleDB on Linux
+excerpt: Install self-hosted Timescale on Linux
 products: [self_hosted]
 keywords: [installation, self-hosted, Debian, Ubuntu, RHEL, Fedora]
 ---

 import Linux from "versionContent/_partials/_psql-installation-linux.mdx";
+import WhereTo from "versionContent/_partials/_where-to-next.mdx";

-# Install TimescaleDB on Linux
+# Install Timescale on Linux

-You can host TimescaleDB yourself, on your Debian-based, Red Hat-based, or Arch Linux-based systems.
+You can host Timescale yourself, on your Debian-based, Red Hat-based, or Arch Linux-based systems.
 These instructions use the `apt`, `yum`, and `pacman` package manager on these distributions: